-Power extension cords aren’t all the same: they’re manufactured to be used in different environments, and to carry varying amounts of electrical current.
-By basing your choice of extension cord on each task’s specific requirements, you can greatly reduce the risks of fire, electrical shock, and injury that come with improper use.
-So keep reading… below you’ll find a brief extension cord tutorial and helpful safety tips, courtesy of CableOrganizer.com!
+Power extension cords are not all created equal.
+In fact, they're not even all orange!
+They're actually manufactured to be used in different environments, and to carry varying amounts of electrical current.
+By basing your choice of extension cord on each task’s specific requirements, you can greatly reduce the risks of fire, electrical shock, and serious injury.
+And really, nobody wants their epitaph to read “Here lies ____.
+He/She used the wrong extension cord and died.”
+So keep reading… below you'll find a brief extension cord tutorial and helpful safety tips, courtesy of CableOrganizer.com!

 Extension cords are classified for either indoor or outdoor use.
-What’s the difference between the two?
+What's the difference between the two, besides the obviousness of where they're meant to be used?
 The insulation, or jacket, of an outdoor-rated extension cord is made of a tougher material, which is designed to withstand temperature changes, moisture, UV rays, and (sometimes) chemicals.
-While it’s fine to use an outdoor power cord indoors, never use an indoor-rated extension cord for an outside job… doing so could cause electric shock or create a fire hazard.
+While it's fine to use an outdoor power cord indoors, never use an indoor-rated extension cord for an outside job… doing so could cause electric shock or create a fire hazard.

 Any electrical cord, extension or otherwise, contains an inner metal conducting wire, which carries electrical current from one end to the other.
 The thickness of this conductor is referred to as its gauge.
 Gauge is indicated by a number; the lower the number, the thicker the wire is.
 A wire's thickness directly affects the amount of current (or wattage) it can carry over a certain distance.